 - Accident scene photos or videos

 If the crash was caught on surveillance video, it would obviously provide valuable information.
 Cellphone records can reveal that a driver was talking or texting at the time of the crash.
 The bottom line is that every car accident is unique, and various pieces of evidence are necessary to determine fault.

 Contact Douglas and London today

-When it comes to determining fault, a car accident attorney in New York at Douglas and London performs a thorough investigation on behalf of the client.
+When it comes to determining fault, the New York City car accident lawyers at Douglas and London perform a thorough investigation on behalf of the client.
 Call or text us today to arrange a free consultation or use our online contact form.
 We will evaluate your case and advise you of your options going forward.
 Since we work on a contingency basis, there is no fee unless we win compensation for you.